MishraAmit1/-30DaysOfHardReactChallenge./01_Day_Introduction_To_React/README.md

 ## ➕ Important Points:

--- JSX is not a requirement for React, but it's widely used because it makes code easier to read and write.
+- **JSX** is not a requirement for React, but it's widely used because it makes code easier to read and write.
--- React uses a tool called Babel to convert JSX into regular JavaScript.
+- **React** uses a tool called Babel to convert JSX into regular JavaScript.

 #### Commenting a JSX element